AdobeDocs/advertising.pt-BR/help/creative/creative-libraries/creative-settings-standard.md

 >When you include the creative in an experience, you can replace the default value for any of the click tags with a custom landing page URL to generate a derivation of the base creative.
 -->

 **Rótulo:** (opcional) quaisquer rótulos a serem aplicados a todas as criações selecionadas.
-Você pode filtrar criações por rótulo em várias exibições dentro de [!DNL Creative].
+Você pode filtrar criações por rótulo em várias exibições dentro de [!DNL Creative] e incluir a dimensão [!UICONTROL Creative Label] em [!UICONTROL Custom Creative Report].

 * Para selecionar rótulos existentes, clique em ![Abaixo](/help/creative/assets/chevron-down.png "Abaixo") e marque a caixa de seleção ao lado de cada rótulo a ser aplicado.